lakejs/lake-docs/reference/button.md

 # {{ $frontmatter.title }}

-The `Button` interface represents a UI component that users can click to perform an action.
+The `Button` interface represents a clickable UI component.
+When a user clicks the button, a specified action is executed.

 Example: